cj-mills/christianjmills/_posts/2021-2-1-Weekly-Recap.md

 ### Learning Apps, Games, and Simulations

 This is something that I've become increasingly interested since I started learning how to use Unity last year.
 Most current forms of online education are merely poor imitations of the traditional in-person format.
 They don't take advantage of the possibilities unlocked with virtual environments.
+Here's some applications that do a better job of leveraging those possibilities.

 #### [The 50 best mastery-based apps for PreK-12th grades](https://www.modulo.app/all-resources/bestappsforlearning)